-Combining a royal palace and Regency garden, a museum and art gallery and three performing art spaces, the Royal Pavilion Estate is Brighton & Hove’s cultural heart, and the Royal Pavilion its internationally recognised icon.
+Combining a royal palace and Regency garden, a museum and art gallery and three performing art spaces, this historic Estate is Brighton & Hove’s cultural heart, and the Royal Pavilion its internationally recognised icon.
 Its magnificence, bold design and daring experimentation with form helped establish the city’s reputation two centuries ago.

-Since 2013, Brighton Dome & Brighton Festival, the Royal Pavilion & Museums, Brighton & Hove, and Brighton & Hove City Council have been working together on a plan to continue to protect and restore this rich heritage, starting with a major refurbishment of Brighton Dome Corn Exchange and Studio Theatre.
+Brighton Dome & Brighton Festival, the Royal Pavilion & Museums, Brighton & Hove, and Brighton & Hove City Council are working together on a plan to continue to protect and restore this rich heritage, starting with a major refurbishment of Brighton Dome Corn Exchange and Studio Theatre.

 Our aim?
 To reconnect and revitalise the historic buildings and gardens as one; to create a world-class cultural destination for heritage, culture and the performing arts infused with the vibrant spirit of Brighton past, present and future.